paulkoehlerdev/bloc_example/docs/slides.md

 - Introduction to `bloc`
 - How does `bloc` work?
-- Getting under the hood🔎
+- Getting under the hood 🔎
 - Advanced `bloc`
 - Summary